We don’t support this browser anymore.

 Our view

 But, policyholders tend to be fickle and are happy to switch around in search of a better deal.
-Motor customer numbers are falling quite sharply.
+Motor customer numbers are still falling, though the pace is slowing.
 That’s okay in the short term, while margins are the priority.
 Further out, we’ll be hoping to see the introduction of Direct Line to price comparison sites as a catalyst for customer growth.

 Aside from Motor, performance across other business lines has been pretty good.
 Home insurance is a big part of the operation and remains profitable despite an uptick in claims inflation.
 Price hikes are again being called on, but customer numbers are proving a little more resilient than in Motor.

-Armed with a new leadership team and refreshed strategy, this version of Direct Line looks more attractive than it has been for some time.
+This version of Direct Line looks more attractive than it has been for some time.
 However, with so much change in senior positions and a turnaround effort that’s far from complete, there are ongoing risks.
-We also see limited upside to the current valuation, which looks to have already priced in the more positive sentiment and improving market.
+That’s reflected in a valuation that still sits below the peer group, which is justified in our view.

 Environmental, Social and governance (ESG) risk